stitchdata/docs/_destinations/microsoft-azure/primary-key-handling.md

 ## The info about the sdc_primary_keys table is kept in _data/stitch/sdc-primary-keys.yml.
 ## This includes the table's description, its list of attributes and their descriptions, etc.

+# {% include important.html type="single-line" content="**Do not remove or alter this table.** This will cause replication issues and data discrepancies." %}

 sections:
   - content: |
       {% assign primary-keys-table = site.data.stitch.sdc-primary-keys %}